ITOMIK/DiscordServerBot/README.md

 - `!hello @UserName`: Throws the specified user from channel to channel until they unmute themselves.

-- `!hello_all`: Throws all muted users from the same channel as the bot to different channels until they unmute themselves.
+- `!helloAll`: Throws all muted users from the same channel as the bot to different channels until they unmute themselves.

 - `!play <link>`: Plays audio from any YouTube video.